 SparkFun employees exist in the same group as our customers - curious students, engineers, prototypers, and hobbyists who love to create.
 We are snowboarders and rock-climbers, painters and musicians, engineers and writers - but we all have one thing in common - we love electronics!

 To find out some specifics about the SparkFun employees, you can find an incomplete list of current employees here.
 You can also find SparkFun on Facebook, Flickr, Twitter, Google+, YouTube, and Vimeo.
-If you’d like to come say hello in person, we run SparkFun tours on Fridays at 3 p.m..
-Please call ahead at least 24 hours in advance to let us know you are coming!
+If you’d like to come say hello in person, we run SparkFun tours most Fridays at 3 p.m..
+Please see our tours for all pertinent details.

 Meet Nathan Seidle